 Campaign Creation | $300-$1000 |

 - Project-Based Pricing: For specific campaigns or projects, such as product launches or brand awareness, agencies might charge you a flat fee.
-This can vary from a few thousand dollars to tens of thousands of dollars, depending on the complexity of the work.
+This cost for social media management varies from a few thousand dollars to tens of thousands of dollars, depending on the complexity of the work.

 - Performance-Based Pricing: Some agencies offer a model where fees depend on certain performance metrics, such as generating an “X” number of leads or achieving “Y“% of engagement rates.